boschrexroth/ctrlx-datalayer-golang/README.md

-# Datalayer Client and Provider for golang
+# ctrlX Data Layer client and provider library for golang

 This project provides ctrlX Data Layer access via Golang.
 It wraps the original ctrlX Data Layer written in C++.